-Related party transactions entered into by the Group during the year, are disclosed in Note 30 to the consolidated financial statements.
-Upon Listing, certain related party transactions set out in Note 30 to the consolidated financial statements are regarded as continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
-Details of such transactions are set out in the section headed "Connected Transactions" in the prospectus of the Company dated 29 August 2017 (the "Prospectus").
-As disclosed in the Prospectus, such transactions constitute de minimis continuing connected transactions as from the Listing Date and are fully exempt from the connected transaction requirements of Chapter 14A of the Listing Rules.
-Save for such transactions, the Group had not entered into any connected transaction during the year ended 31 December 2017, which is required to be disclosed under Chapter 14A of the Listing Rules.
+During the year ended 31 December 2018, the Group entered into three tenancy agreements with certain connected persons of the Group, the transactions contemplated thereunder constituted continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
+However, as the transactions contemplated under tenancy agreements were de minimis, they were fully exempt continuing connected transaction under Chapter 14A of the Listing Rules.
+Save for such transactions, the Group did not enter into any connected transaction during the year ended 31 December 2018, which was required to be disclosed under Chapter 14A of the Listing Rules.